teamwalnut/rescript-urql/docs/hooks.md

 # Hooks

-In this section, we cover the main mechanism for requesting data in `reason-urql` – hooks!
+In this section, we cover the main mechanism for requesting data in `rescript-urql` – hooks!

-`reason-urql` comes with a set of custom hooks to use in your ReasonReact components, including `useQuery`, `useMutation`, and `useSubscription`.
+`rescript-urql` comes with a set of custom hooks to use in your `rescript-react` components, including `useQuery`, `useMutation`, and `useSubscription`.
 These are fully type safe and will automatically infer the type of your GraphQL response if using `graphql_ppx_re` or `graphql_ppx`.

 ## `useQuery`